THE BIG PICTURE

 It wasn’t so long ago that wild forests, free-flowing rivers and rich wetlands stretched across much of Scotland supporting an intricate web of life.
-But today, despite the majestic vistas, our land is emptier, poorer.
-Our wildlife fragmented, muted.
+But today, despite the majestic vistas, our land is emptier, poorer; our wildlife diminished.

-To see The Big Picture for nature, we have to recognise what we have lost but more importantly, imagine what could return.
+We have to recognise what we have lost, but more importantly, imagine what could return.
 Nature is not just a collection of species, it’s a complex set of processes and interactions that keep ecosystems functioning – predation, scavenging, birth, death, decay and regeneration.

-Rewilding works to revitalise these dynamic natural processes, supporting the recovery of Scotland’s nature.
+Rewilding works to revitalise these dynamic natural processes, driving the recovery of Scotland’s nature.

-While technological advances offer hope, nature has a ready-made solution if we choose to embrace it.
-Healthy and diverse native woodlands, peatlands, saltmarshes and seagrass meadows, soak up huge amounts of CO2.
-When these ecosystems function as they should, they also have the potential to mitigate the impacts of flooding, drought and wildfires.
+Nature has ready-made solutions to a changing climate, if we choose to embrace it.
+Healthy native woodlands, peatlands, saltmarshes and seagrass meadows, soak up huge amounts of CO2.
+When these ecosystems function as they should, they can also reduce the impacts of flooding, drought and wildfires.